 4. Stop smoking

-As a result of these findings, research suggests that current smokers have a 15% higher risk of developing hearing loss.
+As a result, research suggests that current smokers have a 15% higher risk of developing hearing loss.
 Science has also found that the more you smoke, the higher your risk.

-If you’d like help and support with quitting smoking, head over to the NHS stop smoking services.
+If you’d like help and support with quitting smoking, have a read of our guide.

 5. Keep an eye out for earwax buildup

-While earwax is essential for protecting and lubricating the ear canal and inner ear, too much of it can affect hearing.
+Earwax is essential for protecting and lubricating the ear canal and inner ear, but too much can affect hearing.
 Without proper treatment, earwax buildup can lead to complications like tinnitus and hearing loss.

 6. Consider adding meditation to your routine

-Prolonged stress over time can directly affect ear health and increase your risk of developing hearing loss and tinnitus.
+Chronic, long-term stress can directly affect ear health and increase your risk of developing hearing loss and tinnitus.
 This is because the extra adrenaline produced can reduce blood flow to the ears.
 The fragile hair cells of the inner ear rely on a constant supply of blood, oxygen, and nutrients to function properly.
-As a result, blood flow disrupted by stress can lead them to become damaged, and gradually lead to hearing loss.
+As a result, blood flow disrupted by stress can cause damage and lead to hearing loss.

-For this reason, due to its stress-busting abilities, meditation has been found to improve hearing by encouraging healthy blood flow to the ears.
-If you’d like to get started, Headspace and Calm are among the most popular self-guided meditation apps.
+Due to its stress-busting abilities, meditation may help to improve hearing by encouraging healthy blood flow to the ears.
+Headspace and Calm are good meditation apps if you’d like to get started.

 7. Stay active

-While it might not be the first thing that comes to mind, exercise is key for maintaining and improving hearing.
+While it might not be the first thing that comes to mind, exercise is key for hearing health.

-Further research is needed to fully confirm the link.
-But various studies have found that staying active and having better cardiovascular fitness can improve hearing and provide a potential preventative measure against age-related hearing loss.
+While research linking the two is limited, studies suggest that staying active and improving cardiovascular fitness can improve hearing and help protect against age-related hearing loss.

-In this study, one group of mice took part in exercise while another group was sedentary.
-After eight weeks, the group that exercised showed significant improvements in cardiovascular fitness and hearing sensitivity compared to the sedentary group.
+In this study of mice, those who exercised for eight weeks showed significant improvements in cardiovascular fitness and hearing sensitivity compared to sedentary mice.

 One theory for this is that exercise helps to improve blood flow to the ears.
 The study also found that exercise reduced levels of inflammation and oxidative stress in the ears, which are known contributors to hearing loss.

-If you haven’t yet found a form of exercise that you love, you might want to head over to the fitness and exercise section of our website.
-Here, you’ll find everything from team sports and home workouts to creative ways to increase your step count.
+If you haven’t yet found a form of exercise that you love, head over to our fitness and exercise section, where you’ll find information on everything from team sports to home workouts.

-Hearing loss can occur gradually over time, and often people may not notice it in its early stages.
-Other people find it difficult to accept their hearing loss, because they feel embarrassed and ashamed – particularly if the loss is age-related.
+Hearing loss often occurs gradually, over time.
+As a result, it’s common for people not to notice it in its early stages.
+Others find it difficult to accept their hearing loss, because they feel embarrassed and ashamed – particularly if the loss is age-related.

-In fact, according to Hidden Hearing, people can wait up to 10 years before seeking treatment for hearing loss – with it often being friends and family encouraging them to get help.
+In fact, research suggests people can wait up to 10 years before seeking treatment for hearing loss, with it often being friends and family encouraging them to seek help.

-But we know from research that the earlier hearing loss is caught, the more effective treatment is likely to be.
-For this reason, it’s important to have regular hearing tests.
-Experts advise having your ears tested at least once every two years if you’re over 55 – and more often if you already have hearing loss.
+However, we know from research that the earlier hearing loss is caught, the more effective treatment is likely to be.
+For this reason, it’s important to have regular hearing tests, preferably a minimum of once every two years if you’re over 55 – and more often if you already have hearing loss.

 If you’re struggling to come to terms with hearing loss, it’s worth remembering that the benefits of seeking help far outweigh any feelings of embarrassment or shame you may be experiencing.
-For example, it’s been found that people who take action on their hearing loss earlier are typically happier, feel more empowered, have better relationships, and experience increased self-esteem.
+Studies suggest that people who take action on their hearing loss earlier are typically happier, feel more empowered, have better relationships, and experience increased self-esteem.

 9. Wear hearing aids if necessary

-Just like accepting hearing loss can be difficult, many people also find it tricky to wear what they perceive to be a visible sign of their condition: hearing aids.
+Beyond accepting hearing loss, many people find it tricky to wear hearing aids.

-However, not only are many hearing aids these days designed to be discreet, they can also make a world of difference to a person’s quality of life.
-There are so many benefits of wearing hearing aids, including being able to join in conversations with ease, not having to worry about having the television on too loud, and taking care of your health long-term.
+However, these days, hearing aids are incredibly discreet, and wearing them can make a world of difference to your quality of life.
+Among other things, hearing aids can make it easier to join in conversations, not worry about having the television on too loud, and take care of your health long-term.

 Final thoughts…

-While hearing loss is one of the most common health conditions among adults in the UK, the good news is that there are plenty of things you can do to protect your ears and improve your hearing.
+Hearing loss is one of the most common health conditions in the UK.
+But the good news is there are plenty of things you can do to help protect your ears and improve your hearing.

 What things have helped you improve your hearing?
 Will you be trying anything new after reading our article?
 We’d be interested to hear from you in the comments below.